openEDI/oedisi/docs/oedisi_cli.rst

 ``-m`` flag can be used to build additional files needed for either Docker-compose or Kubernetes orchestration.

+Uploading user defined models requires setting the 'user_uploads_model' to true.
+If the flag is set to false, the model will be downloaded automatically from AWS.

 Building files for multi-container implementation::

     oedisi build -m